jessepav/lacygoill-wiki-backup/vim/vim9.md

 ```
     set in function

-But this is not possible in Vim9:
+But this no longer works in Vim9:
 ```vim
 vim9script
 def Func()